liferay/liferay-docs/develop/tutorials/articles/message-bus/01-message-bus-system.markdown

 # Liferay's Message Bus System

 Using Liferay's Message Bus system is a great way to handle communication both between and within your applications.
 However, before you get started with Message Bus, you should know the basics of how it's structured.
 This tutorial presents information on the components of the Message Bus system, as well as the different types of messages that can be sent.
-Read on to fire up the wheels on the Message Bus!
+Read on to inspect the Message Bus!

 ## Message Bus System Components